sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 | `prod`                   | `trusted`                | `loc-prod\loc-prod-trusted`  |
 | `prod`                   | `dmz`                    | `loc-prod\loc-prod-dmz`      |

-Of course, you can nest or, rather separate, similarly the Subnets, Domains and as well the IdMs.
+Of course, you can nest or, rather separate, similarly the Subnets, Domains and as well the `IdMs`.
 This, of course, depends very much on your specific needs.

 Lastly, we need to talk about Subnets.
 These, again, highly depend on your very specific use case.
 In my environment, this is obviously pretty easy.
 I don't have any zones inside a stage, they are all the same.
 Let's continue using the example.